robert/robert.github.com/_posts/2019-03-24-the-robot-reserve-army-of-labor.md

 og_image: https://robertheaton.com/images/robot-army-cover.png
 published: false
 ---
 > Below is an extract from my application to be Chair of the US Federal Reserve.
 Unfortunately I got neither the job nor a response.
+>
-Several PhD economists have since told me that the central conclusion of my application is entirely wrong.
-They used words like "efficiency wage theory" and sent me a lot of empirical evidence that refuted my claims.
+> Several PhD economists have since told me that the central conclusion of my application was entirely wrong.
 I have nonetheless elected to publish my work because it's still kind of thought-provoking and contains some good gags.

 ----

 ## 2.8.3.5c Long-term consequences of my work on monetary policy (continued)

-...needless to say, New Zealand never fucked with me again.
+...needless to say, France never fucked with me again.

 ----